 Taking out your superannuation

 There are many different things that consumers will want or need to know with regards to their super, ranging from the basics and fundamentals of superannuation through to changing jobs, protecting super and taking out your super.
-When it comes to taking out your superannuation you need to make sure you are up to speed on when you are able to take out your contributions based on factors such as preserved and non-preserved contributions.
+When taking out your superannuation you need to make sure you are up to speed on when you are able to take out your contributions based on factors such as preserved and non-preserved contributions.

 When can you withdraw your money?